thevisad/voynich_unlocked/community_findings.md

 **Result:** In zero cases does Operator A produce the same outcome-word distribution as Operator B for the same context word.
 The operators route the text to systematically different destinations in every testable context — they are not interchangeable.

+This separation holds universally: no tested context produces overlapping outcome distributions between the two operators.

 ![JS Divergence Distribution](js_divergence_histogram.png)

 *Figure 1.
 Each bar represents one context word (Role A).
 The x-axis shows how differently the two operators select the following outcome word (Role C) — 0 means identical selection, 1 means completely different.
 All 43 word-family contexts and all 60 structural cluster contexts score above 0.48, far above where null models (shuffled/randomised corpus) score (<0.1, grey zone).
 The operators are consistently doing different things across the entire corpus.*